Did You Know?

 Menlo Oaks Tree Advocacy Group

 Several neighbors formed Menlo Oaks Tree Advocacy (MOTA) to communicate, educate and work with residents and the County on behalf of the significant old-growth and heritage trees in Menlo Oaks.
-Working with Menlo Oaks neighborhood association, MODA, we welcome your participation.
-Please contact us or MODA with your ideas and suggestions.
+Working with the Menlo Oaks neighborhood, we welcome your participation.
+Please contact us directly, or visit our neighborhood online message service, Menlo Oaks Voices, with your ideas and suggestions.
+At Menlo Oaks Voices, we can have conversations about roads, schools, help wanted, services people want to share…..and trees and tree care.

 Landscaping Around California Native Oaks